Witness the power of the Earth

-Explore stunning national parks a stone’s throw from Sapporo.
+Explore a stunning national park a stone’s throw from Sapporo.
 You’ll hike through steaming volcanic landscapes, past lakeside vistas and hidden forest oases… and of course, take a dip in some of Hokkaido’s best hot springs!

 Shikotsu-Toya National Park lies close to Sapporo and is home to a number of spectacular caldera lakes and steaming active volcanoes.
 The volcanoes concentrated in the region have of course given rise to several natural hot springs, meaning that it is popular among domestic Japanese visitors for its many resorts.